yireo/yireo-slides/slides/yireo/pwa_extensions.md

 ~ Add a sample parent component
     - Axios to make a simple GraphQl component
     - Developer documentation on how to use `props` and event handlers
-    - Possibly with end-to-end testing or *unit* tests ~ Possibly integrate this into the current Knockout frontend
+    - Possibly with end-to-end testing or *unit* tests or something ~ Possibly integrate this into the current Knockout frontend
     - If you want to be part of the cool kids (Jisse + 1)
     - Example: `Yireo_ReactMinicart`